mlpack/blog/content/blog/KartikGsocSummary.md

 ## Conclusion
 I would like to thank MLPack for giving me a chance to contribute to this beautiful library.
 I have a very different perspective for open source now.
 A big thanks to my mentor Marcus Edel for tolerating me.
 There were multiple times i asked for his help and he always responded in no time and with a lot of patience.
 Also the detailed code review and improvements that he suggested were unmatched and clearly ensure that good quality code gets in the main codebase.
-Thanks to Ryan for the code review and lastly Google for encouraging open source contribution.
+Thanks to Ryan for the code review and final edits.
+Lastly Google for encouraging open source contribution.
 Looking forward to more contributions from my side and becoming a better engineer.